 Gardens by the Bay

-This large, beautiful park area of Singapore boasts an impressive skywalk over lush gardens, greenhouses that recreate chilly mountain climates and there are several themed areas to explore.
+This large, beautiful park area of Singapore stretches over 101 hectares, boasting an impressive skywalk over lush gardens, greenhouses that recreate chilly mountain climates, and several themed areas for visitors to explore.

 Universal Studios Singapore

 Expats families looking for a fun outing in Singapore should pay a visit to Universal Studios Singapore, situated on Sentosa Island.
 The park is arranged according to themes, each area paying tribute to a location, film or television show.
 Take a visual trip to destinations such as Hollywood, New York City and Madagascar, or even back in time to Ancient Egypt.
 Fiction-themed areas include Shrek’s Far Far Away, Jurassic Park: The Lost World, and Sci-Fi City, complete with movie-themed roller coasters.

 Are you an expat living in Singapore?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Singapore.
 Please contact us if you'd like to contribute.

 Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.